slamora/brackets-wiki/SplitView-Extension-Migration-Guide.md

   <tr>
     <td><code>EditorManager.setEditorHolder()</code></td>
     <td>&nbsp;</td>
     <td>Used by 1 or 2 extensions for unit tests but now does nothing.
-Unit tests can construct a create a MainViewManager and initialize it to a DOM element.
+Unit tests can construct a create a <code></code>MainViewManager</code> and initialize it to a DOM element.
 See <code>MainViewManager._init()</code></td>
   </tr>
   <tr>
     <td><code>EditorManager.registerCustomViewer()</code></td>
     <td>&nbsp;</td>
     <td>Used by 1 or 2 extensions but does nothing.
-The preverred method is to create a View Factory that can create views of a file.</td>
+The preferred method is to create a View Factory that can create views of a file.</td>
   </tr>
   <tr>
     <td><code>EditorManager.focusEditor()</code></td>